jakthom/hercules/README.md

 Hercules is a DuckDB-powered Prometheus exporter that supercharges metrics.

-**Generate** prometheus-compatible metrics from parquet, csv files, json logs, data lakes, databases, http endpoints, and much more.
+**Generate prometheus-compatible metrics** from parquet, csv files, json logs, data lakes, databases, http endpoints, and much more.

-**Enrich and label** properly at the source, not relabels in your metrics database.
+**Generate enriched, labeled** metrics properly from the source; don't relabel using your favorite metrics database.

-**Smash** your metrics harvesting with Prometheus-compatible scrape targets that can tame [TPC-H benchmarks](https://www.tpc.org/information/benchmarks5.asp).
+**Embrace** the pantheon of metrics harvesting with Prometheus-compatible scrape targets that easily tame [TPC-H benchmarks](https://www.tpc.org/information/benchmarks5.asp).

 # Getting Started